 Ms Ackroyd used a limited company (CAM Limited) to provide services to the BBC from 2001 until the termination of the contract in 2013.
 The contract was operated outside of IR35 throughout its entire length.

-The judgment considered the key aspects of Control, Substitution and Mutuality of Obligations and provided a great example of how HMRC view each of them and use them as they require.
+The judgment considered the key aspects of Control, Substitution and Mutuality of Obligation and provided a great example of how HMRC view each of them and uses them as they require.
 In recent years, we have seen a reduction in activity from HMRC in pursuing rulings over IR35.
 However, even though this recent case is considered a win for HMRC, nothing has changed with respect to IR35 and how it is operated.

 The ruling helps bolster the current key aspects and ensures you are working in the correct manner depending on your contract and working practices.

 HMRC successfully argued that the BBC retained overall editorial responsibility and control over the content that Ms Ackroyd featured on.
 It was argued by Ms Ackroyd that she had a high degree of autonomy in carrying out the work and had some influence over how Look North was presented.
 However, ultimately the content was subject to the BBCs Editorial Guidelines and this was used as evidence for an overall right of control.
 In addition, Ms Ackroyd was restricted to require written consent as to who she could work for (other than the BBC) and she was also deemed not to be proactively looking for additional work.